sonata-nfv/son-install/README.md

 'son-install' provides a simple way to Create, Manage, Upgrade and Destroy (CMUD) SONATA resources for the Service Plataform (SP) as a standalone machine

-'son-install' is built on a set of Ansible playbooks and aims to:
+'son-install' is built on a set of Ansible playbooks that aims to:
-* automate the deployment (and termination) of infrastructure and applications.
+* automate the deployment of the SONATA SP
 * manage the SP services and applications lifecycle
 * zero downtime roll up upgrades

-All you need is a 'bash' shell with Ansible installed: actually, 'son-cmud.yml' is the main playbook to invoke all the SONATA CMUD operations.
+All you need is a 'bash' shell with Ansible installed to run 'son-cmud.yml', ie, all the SONATA CMUD operations can be executed in a single line command

 [![asciicast](http://asciinema.org/a/32wmaiey5d54d5l6msdd7nu32.png)](http://asciinema.org/a/32wmaiey5d54d5l6msdd7nu32?autoplay=1)